odpi/egeria-react-ui/README.md

 ### The presentation server configuration

 The presentation server is an Express web server that serves the web resources, handles authentication and passes through rest calls to the view service.
 It is intended to be a thin layer in front of the view services.
 The presentation server lives in the folder called 'cra-server', it requires environment variables to be set to tell it where to send rest requests to for each tenant.
-If these is a file called .env in the 'cra-server folder then the contents of the file will be parsed and used as the envieronment variables.
+If there is a file called .env in the 'cra-server folder then the contents of the file will be parsed and used as the envieronment variables.
 There is a sample .env file [.env_sample](cra-server/.env_sample).

-#### The presentation server environment variable
+### The presentation server environment variables

+There are two types of environment variables that the presentation server looks for, environment variables that define aspects of security an environment varaibles that define the tenants and their associated remote servers.

+#### The tenant environment variables
-The environment variable is:
+These environment variable take the form:
 EGERIA_PRESENTATIONSERVER_SERVER_\<localServerName\>={"remoteServerName":"\<remoteServerName\>","remoteURL":"\<remoteURL\>"}

 where